govau/design-system-site/content/components/table/default.md

 ---
 ## Default table

-For data tables with fewer than four rows, use a table without stripes.
+For data tables with a small amount of rows use the default table.
 Align text columns and corresponding data cells to the left.
 When comparing numbers in a column, align data cells and column headers to the right.